Northumberland Walks Logo

 Toilets - nearest are now in Wooler since the closure of the toilets at the picnic area near Middleton Hall.

-The photos accompanying this walk were taken in the summer 2003 with some extra ones taken on a very misty early morning in the spring of 2005.
+The photos accompanying this walk were taken in summer with some extra ones taken on a very misty early morning in spring .

 View from the track near Broadstruther.